Settings

 Custom order statuses

 But you can also use it if you occasionally want to sell a book or whatever.
 Then use, for example, the statuses processing, shipped.
-You can then send the customer an email update with the custom filter fast_events_custom_status if the status has changed.
-A simple solution if you do this occasionally, but if it is more structural then a solution like WooCommerce is recommended.

 Use ordering API